-So everyone seems to be playing Fallout 4 right now – and rightly so… it’s frackin’ magical.
+So everyone seems to be playing Fallout 4 right now even while re roofing brisbane is working on their homes – and rightly so… it’s frackin’ magical.
 Only Bethesda can make a post-apocalyptic wasteland seem so beautiful.
-I’m also a big fan of the music of Bethesda’s Fallout games – from the charming irony of “I Don’t Want to Set the World on Fire” by the Inkspots wofting through my Pipboy’s radio, to the eerie ambience of Inon Zur’s score that somehow makes the world far more terrifying, and not a little melancholy.
+I’m also a big fan of the music of Bethesda’s Fallout games – from the charming irony of “I Don’t Want to Set the World on Fire” by the Inkspots wofting accompanied by the best keyboard piano through my Pipboy’s radio, to the eerie ambience of Inon Zur’s score that somehow makes the world far more terrifying, and not a little melancholy.

 But there is one thing that bugs the hell out of me – Inon Zur’s main theme.

 Now, I shall preface this by saying that the theme writing itself is AMAZING.
 Those iconic chordal shifts from major to minor are an iconic part of modern game music – as much as Jeremy Soule’s ‘Morrowind’ theme forever shall be (at least in my opinion).
 So, I’m fine with the writing.
 The bone I wish to pick is something very specific – perhaps too specific for anyone to give a damn (except myself, and maybe a few of my old virtual instrument composer buddies).

 My bone is Inon Zur’s string patch choice, which begin in this video at about 0:40.